julianlore/COMP417-Docker/README.md

 # COMP417-Docker
 Dockerfile and scripts to facilitate using ROS for assignments

-Run `make` to download the required files from the assignment repo and build a docker container based off ros containing those files.
-If you run `make` often (i.e. you are editing the source locally and then rebuilding), you should occasionally run `make clean` to delete all containers (note if you have other docker containers, this will also delete them! check with `docker ps -a -q` to see what will be deleted)
+Run `make build` to download the required files from the assignment repo and build a docker container based off `osrf/ros:melodic-desktop-full` with a persistent volume.
+Then run `make` to enter the container.
+This no longer creates a new container every time, so you don't have to clean until you're fully done. `make clean` will delete the created container and the image.